CalPlug/EVSE_Smart_Charger/README.md

 Electrical Vehicle Supply Equipment (EVSE) Smart Charger

 This project aims to create a smart electric vehicle charger that connects to the internet and MQTT server which will allow EV owners to control the charging schedules and monitor power consumption.
+Uses Smarenit MQTT format.

 Example Application note for ESP32-WROOM-32